How to Start an Internet Pharmacy Startup Like Capsule?

 Meaning, the future of digital pharmacies is beyond your imagination!

-However, as it always happens in the startup ecosystem, you need to bring innovation on a regular basis to keep consumers engaged and satisfy their ever-evolving needs!
+However, as it always happens in the startup ecosystem, you need to bring innovation regularly to keep consumers engaged and satisfy their ever-evolving needs!

-How did an internet pharmacy startup, Capsule, become a unicorn startup?
+How did a digital pharmacy startup, Capsule, become a unicorn startup?

 Founded in 2015, Capsule is a New York-based pharmacy startup offering a same-day prescription delivery service with couriers delivering prescriptions by bike or by car.